 - difficult personal circumstances or significant emotional disturbance

 - unexpected carer responsibility for a member of your immediate family

-- bereavement of an immediate family member or someone else close to you
+- bereavement of an immediate family member

 - having been the victim of a serious crime